GET HARD RESULTS. Start here

 Published 06/16/2023

-Garlic has a long history both as a culinary ingredient and as a traditional medicine.
+Garlic has a long history both as a culinary ingredient and a traditional Chinese medicinal plant.
 Today, it’s available in several forms for both purposes:

 • Raw garlic is what you keep in your kitchen.
-The uncooked cloves of garlic that we crush, chop or mince are believed to have the most potent health benefits since they contain the highest concentration of active compounds like allicin.
+The uncooked cloves of garlic that we crush, chop, or mince are believed to have the most potent health benefits of any form of garlic since they contain the highest concentration of active compounds like allicin.
 It’s also the smelliest option.

-• Cooked garlic has been heated or cooked by roasting, sautéing or frying.
-While cooking garlic can destroy some of the active compounds, such as allicin, it can also enhance the bioavailability of other beneficial compounds, like S-allyl cysteine.
+• Cooked garlic has been heated or cooked by roasting, sautéing, or frying.
+While cooking garlic can destroy some active compounds, it can also enhance the bioavailability of other beneficial compounds, like S-allyl cysteine.

-• Garlic pills are a supplemental form of garlic containing concentrated amounts of allicin, alliin and sulfur.
-Garlic pills are typically made from dried garlic powder or garlic oil and are available in various dosages.
+• Garlic pills are a supplemental form of garlic containing concentrated amounts of allicin, alliin, and sulfur.
+They are typically made from dried garlic powder or garlic oil and are available in various dosages.

-• Garlic supplements and extracts are similar to garlic pills but may also contain other ingredients, like vitamins or minerals.
-They often come in garlic tablets, capsules or liquids, and you might see them formulated for specific purposes, such as immune support, heart health or blood pressure management.
+• Garlic supplements and extracts are similar to garlic pills but may contain other ingredients, like vitamins or minerals.
+They often come in garlic tablets, capsules, or liquids touted for specific benefits, such as immune support, heart health, or blood pressure management.

 Let’s look at the benefits of raw garlic.

-Raw garlic has been linked to benefits for various health conditions, including everything from diabetes to fatty liver disease to certain forms of cognitive decline.
-Warding off cardiovascular diseases and other chronic diseases and improving blood circulation are great benefits — if they’re real.
+Raw garlic has been linked to benefits for many health conditions, from diabetes to fatty liver disease to certain forms of cognitive decline.
+But can it actually prevent cardiovascular diseases and other chronic diseases or improve blood circulation?

-While some of these benefits are only proven to limited degrees, there’s reason to be optimistic about lifelong garlic consumption as part of a healthy, well-balanced diet.
+While some of these benefits have only limited proof so far, there’s reason to be optimistic about lifelong garlic consumption as part of a healthy, well-balanced diet.

 Potential benefits and therapeutic effects of eating garlic include: